diezcami/admu-notes/[HI165] Rizal and the Emergence of the Philippine Nation/lec-09 19th Century PH.md

 # 19th Century Philippines

 * We don't have history during the 19th century (1800-1899) because the Spanish were busy on colonisation
+* All about the rise of PH Nationalism

 ## Nationalism
 * Revolution (1896)